Mental Health Month

 1 in 4 people will suffer from a mental health problem at some point in their life.
 We should not be afraid to “talk about it".

 We also run our popular digital photography competition - #upliftingimage - where local schools, youth organisations, staff and members of the public can send in an image that makes them smile and uplifts their mood.
-The theme this year was ‘mental health through your lens’ with the aim of promoting positive mental health.
+The theme this year is "young people and mental health in a changing world".

-We celebrated with more than 50 events across south west London throughout October, including:
+We are having a number of events across south west London throughout October, including:

 #Upliftingimage Digital Photography Competition